Hedgehogs at night (credit: Jon Hawkins – Surrey Hills Photography)

 Every record counts

-The best place to submit your wildlife sightings is to Norfolk Biodiversity Information Service (NBIS).
+The best place to submit your wildlife sightings is to the Norfolk Biodiversity Information Service (NBIS).
 Whether you have seen a house sparrow in your garden, an otter swimming in a river, or a grass snake basking in the sun – every wildlife record counts.